 Community Health Center Initiative

-Improving Health Outcomes Through Violence Prevention: Phase II to Identify and Provide Brief Counseling on Intimate Partner Violence (IPV) in Health Centers
+Improving Health Outcomes Through Violence Prevention to Identify and Provide Brief Counseling on Intimate Partner Violence (IPV) in Health Centers

-Futures Without Violence worked with seven Health Resources and Services Administration (HRSA) supported community health centers and Family Violence Prevention and Services Act (FVPSA) supported domestic violence programs to expand their capacity to support survivors and victims of domestic violence.
-The first phase of this project funded three sites and this second phase expanded to engage seven new sites.
-The selected centers and partnering local domestic violence organizations collaboratedto identify and respond to domestic violence—an issue that affects one in every four women in the United States.
+From April 2015 to September 2016, Futures Without Violence worked with ten Health Resources and Services Administration (HRSA) supported community health centers and Family Violence Prevention and Services Act (FVPSA) supported domestic violence programs to expand their capacity to support survivors of domestic and sexual violence.
+The first phase of this project funded three sites and the following phase expanded to engage another seven sites.
+The ten selected centers and partnering local domestic violence organizations collaborated to identify and respond to domestic violence—an issue that affects one in every four women in the U.S.

 - Brockton Neighborhood Health Center and Family and Community Resources (Brockton, MA)